LetiQuin/Original-Concepts-/README.md

 © 2025 Leticia Quintana
 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

-# Additional protections apply:
 Original author and theorist.
-No derivative works—including conceptual patterns, encoded weights, symbolic abstractions, or AI-generated outputs based on this work—may be created, distributed, or embedded in artificial systems without clear, written attribution.
+No derivative works—including conceptual patterns, encoded weights, symbolic abstractions, or AI-generated outputs based on this work—may be created, distributed, or embedded in artificial systems without clear attribution and prior written permission.

 This includes, but is not limited to: